 Debate over whether Drivers are Employees or Independent Contractors

 The answer to this question may not matter if the ridesharing company insurance covers the accident.
-Some laws now require drivers to have their own personal insurance policy of $50,000 to $100,000 with the rideshare company policy carrying the next layer of insurance coverage up to $1,000,000.
+Some laws now require drivers to have their own personal insurance policy of $50,000 to $100,000 with the rideshare vehicle or company policy carrying the next layer of insurance coverage up to $1,000,000.

 Employers are generally liable for injuries caused by the negligence of their employees.
 Employees are legal agents of their employers.
 Uber claims its drivers are independent contractors, not employees.
 This distinction would mean that Uber is not responsible for damages even if your injuries are caused by a negligent Uber driver.

-Our Chicago Uber and Lyft Accident Attorneys Can Help
+Our Chicago Rideshare Accident Attorneys Can Help

 If you were injured in an Uber or Lyft vehicle accident, you need the assistance of experienced rideshare injury attorneys who also know how insurance litigation works.
 Please call or text the Blumenshine Law Group at (312)766-1000 or email email@example.com.
 We offer a free consultation so you can tell us about your claim and we can determine how best to help you.